 Housecleaning is tough work – you don’t want to do it and neither does your family.
 Finding a good housecleaner isn’t any easier – a chore in itself.
-As many freelancers and micro business owners experience, marketing and outreach to clients is challenging, mostly relying on word-of-mouth.
+As many freelancers and micro-business owners experience, marketing and outreach to clients are challenging, mostly relying on word-of-mouth.

 James Loper and Stanley Vergilis wanted to bridge the gap between customers finding a quality house cleaner and Housecleaners who wanted to increase their client base – thus, Hux was created.
 Through the Hux website, customers can easily schedule a quality housekeeper who has been reviewed and rated by the Hux customer base.

 We spoke to James and Stanley to get a more in-depth look on Hux:

 Q1.Tell us a little about Hux and your personal motivation for starting this business?

 James Loper and I started Hux because we were unhappy with local service providers.
 I tutored high school students and James was a phone/computer repair technician.
 We found it extremely painful to manage our micro-business and it was even more painful for new customers to find and book us.
 We talked at length about a marketplace that would make it easier for customers to connect with local service providers.
 After a particularly passionate conversation at Taco Bell, we shook hands, dropped out of college, and started building Hux.

 Q2.Can you give us a rundown of how Hux works?